tf.contrib.checkpoint.NoDependency

 assert obj.no_dependency.name == "nodep:0"

-in this example has a dependency on the variable "dep", and both
+obj in this example has a dependency on the variable "dep", and both

-attributes contain un-wrapped Variable
+attributes contain un-wrapped Variable objects.

-, but only for checkpoint
+NoDependency also works with tf.keras.Model, but only for checkpoint

-dependencies: wrapping a Layer
+dependencies: wrapping a Layer in NoDependency will assign the (unwrapped)

-(so it will appear in Model.layers
+still track the Layer (so it will appear in Model.layers, and its

-variables will appear in Model.variables
+variables will appear in Model.variables).

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.